 a) the WSIS+10 Statement on the implementation of WSIS outcomes and the WSIS+10 Vision for WSIS beyond 2015, adopted at the high-level event WSIS+10 coordinated by ITU (Geneva, 2014), which claims that “ICTs have the potential to be a key enabler of development, and to be a critical component of innovative development solutions in the Post-2015 Development Agenda.
 ICTs should be fully recognized as tools empowering people, and providing economic growth towards achieving development, taking into account the growing importance of relevant content, skills and an enabling environment”;

-b) Resolution 191 (Busan, 2014) of the Plenipotentiary Conference, on a strategy for the coordination of efforts among the three Sectors of the Union;
+b) Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on a strategy for the coordination of efforts among the three Sectors of the Union;

-c) Resolution 200 (Busan, 2014) of the Plenipotentiary Conference, on the Connect 2020 Agenda for global telecommunication/ICT development, which established global goals and targets that consider essential the existence of enabling environments to guarantee accessible telecommunications/ICTs for persons with disabilities worldwide;
+c) Resolution 200 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT development, including broadband, for sustainable development;

-d) Resolution 196 (Busan, 2014) of the Plenipotentiary Conference, on protecting telecommunication service users/consumers;
+d) Resolution 196 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on protecting telecommunication service users/consumers;

-e) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things to prepare for a globally connected world, so that services can redefine the relationship between people and devices,
+e) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of Things and smart sustainable cities and communities,

 recognizing